ytakano/ytakano.github.io/_posts/2016-05-30-measurement-of-dns-open-resolvers.md

 ---
 {% include JB/setup %}

+## The Ecology of DNS Open Resolvers

+DNS amplification attack is a DDoS attack by abusing DNS open resolvers as reflectors.
+Because the attack can amplify attacker's traffic dozens of times by reflectors, attackers can efficiently launch DDoS attack even though they have only low bandwidth network.
+Therefore, in this paper, we investigated DNS open resolvers abused by DNS amplification attack from 3 aspects of wide active probing, silent monitoring and deploying open resolvers.
+As a result of our active probing, we found about 30 millions of DNS servers on the Internet, and 25 millions of them are open resolvers.
+Then, by silent monitoring and deploying open resolvers, we found that A record requests are often used by probing DNS servers, and ANY record requests are often used to launch DDoS attack.
+Moreover, we reveal that source network of the attackers could be traced by combining these results and BGP's routing information.

 ## A Measurement Study of Open Resolvers and DNS Server Version

 DNS is one of the most important infrastructure of the Internet,